 Keele College of Fellows welcomes two new members

-The College of Fellows is a small group of supporters and stakeholders who are advocates for the University on a regional, national and international level, and provide an informal forum in support of the University’s advancement.
+Both new members were admitted to the College of Fellows at the Winter Graduation on Thursday 17 January.
+The College of Fellows is a small group of supporters and stakeholders who are advocates for the University on a regional, national and international level and provide an informal forum in support of the University’s advancement.